TheoBrln4/Predict_price_API/README.md

 # Forecasting housing prices API
-This project consists in dockerizing a Flask API that allows to predict prices by using a previously trained ML model.de
+This project consists in dockerizing a Flask API that allows predicting prices by using a previously trained ML model.

 ## Model presentation
 The file Price_pred.py includes the code of several DL or ML models.
 The dataset used is fetch_california_housing.
 There are 8 inputs and 1 output.
-For more : https://inria.github.io/scikit-learn-mooc/python_scripts/datasets_california_housing.html.
+For more info : https://inria.github.io/scikit-learn-mooc/python_scripts/datasets_california_housing.html.
 The model choosen is the model based on random forest.
-It is put in a `.pkl` file and loaded in the API.
-There are some visualization tricks inside the code too.
+It is stored in a `.pkl` file and loaded by the API.
+There are some visualization techniques inside the code.

 ## API
 ### Endpoint
-- **POST /predict** : It uses the method POST to send the inputs in JSON and it retrieves the output in JSON too.
+- **POST /predict** : It uses the method POST to send the inputs in JSON format and it retrieves the output in JSON format as well.

 ### Request example with Postman